HoudiniGraphql/houdini/.changeset/thick-dolls-brush.md

 'houdini-svelte': minor
 ---

-Move global stores to a separate package `houdini-svelte-global-store`
+Global stores moved to a separate package `houdini-svelte-global-store`.
+You can check the documentation and configuration [here](https://github.com/HoudiniGraphql/houdini/tree/main/packages/houdini-svelte-global-store).